-Garlic Green Beans are a super simple and quick side dish.
-This recipe for fresh green beans with butter and garlic is a weeknight staple!
+Garlic Green Beans are a super simple and quick side dish you can make in a skillet in 20 minutes or less.
+Garlicky green beans with butter and salt is a weeknight staple!

 There are two kitchen tasks I truly hate: trimming green beans and peeling and mincing garlic.

 Lucky for me, this Garlic Green Beans recipe includes them both.
 Womp. womp.

 So why, you might ask, am I torturing myself with my two least favorite tasks?

 Well, because Garlic Green Beans are worth it, that’s why.

 This quick side dish transforms the humble green bean into a caramelized mess of buttery, garlicky goodness.
 It’s the kind of recipe that makes you want to eat vegetables for a midnight snack.
 I’m not even joking.